-NQF's Scientific Methods Panel could provide specific guidance on EHR-sourced measures.
+NQF should develop specific guidance for EHR-sourced measures

-The first recommendation to address the NQF evaluation process of EHR-sourced measures is to utilize NQF's Scientific Methods Panel (SMP) to provide updated guidance on how the scientific acceptability criteria should be applied to EHR-sourced measures.
+The first recommendation to address the NQF evaluation process of EHR-sourced measures is to utilize NQF's Scientific Methods Panel (SMP) and experts in EHR-sourced measures to provide updated guidance on how the scientific acceptability criteria should be applied to EHR-sourced measures.
 Scientific acceptability is a critical and complex component of NQF's measure evaluation criteria and the SMP was created in 2017 specifically to address complex methodological issues.
 The goals of the SMP were to promote more consistent evaluations of the scientific acceptability criterion, reduce standing committee burden, and promote greater participation of consumers, patients, and purchasers on NQF standing committees.
 The panel's charge is to evaluate the scientific acceptability of complex measures and to serve in an advisory capacity to NQF regarding methodologic issues.
 In 2011, the NQF Measure Testing Task Force produced a report to provide guidance to NQF stakeholders on methodological issues related to measure testing.
 However, there are still nuances in special cases that require additional clarification.
 For example, the SMP published a white paper to provide targeted guidance for scientific acceptability of risk-adjusted clinical outcome measures.
 The TEP recommended that the nuances of EHR-sourced measures are significant enough to also warrant its own targeted guidance.
-Specifically, the SMP could provide input on validity and reliability testing using an operational EHR system versus a data set, thresholds for validity and reliability testing, and the relationship between other NQF criteria (i.e. feasibility and evidence).
+Specifically, the SMP and other experts in EHR-sourced measures could provide input on validity and reliability testing using an operational EHR system versus a data set, thresholds for validity and reliability testing, and the relationship between other NQF criteria (i.e., feasibility and evidence).

-NQF should determine if changes are needed to measure evaluation criteria.
+NQF should determine if changes are needed to measure evaluation criteria with an emphasis on establishing reasonable expectations for EHR-sourced measures

-The SMP's work would be crucial to determine if changes to NQF EHR-sourced measure evaluation criteria are needed.
-However, the SMP does not govern the NQF criteria; the Consensus Standards Approval Committee (CSAC) does.
+The SMP's and other expert's work would be crucial to determine if changes to NQF EHR-sourced measure evaluation criteria are needed.
+However, the Consensus Standards Approval Committee (CSAC) governs the NQF measure evaluation criteria.
 The SMP's input could help craft detailed proposals of modified or new criteria for the CSAC to consider.
 Proposed changes can be presented to CSAC and presented to NQF stakeholders through a comment period for broader feedback on updates to the criteria.

-NQF should determine if changes are needed to EHR-sourced measure evaluation process.
+NQF should determine if changes are needed to EHR-sourced measure evaluation process

 While changes, such as requiring feasibility as a must-pass criterion, are directly related to the measure evaluation criteria, changes to the sequence in which feasibility is assessed are directly tied to NQF's measure evaluation process.
 NQF evaluates measures according to its CDP.
-Changes to the CDP involve soliciting feedback from its staff, membership, committees, measure users, measure developers and other stakeholders.
+Changes to the CDP involve soliciting feedback from NQF staff, membership, committees, measure users, measure developers and other stakeholders.
 The TEP recommended considering the evaluation of feasibility earlier in the CDP process, such as the intent to submit period, prior to measure submission.
-This will facilitate timely feedback for measure stewards on whether, and how best, to use resources on a measure with significant feasibility concerns.
+The TEP suggested that assessing feasibility earlier in the process is not equivalent to prioritizing the feasibility of a measure over scientific acceptability of measure properties; rather, this will facilitate timely feedback for measure stewards on whether, and how best, to use resources on a measure with significant feasibility concerns.
 Instead, developers could address these issues prior to investing resources in testing the measure for reliability and validity.